powsybl/powsybl.github.io/docs/configuration/modules/index.md

 basename of the configuration files.
 It looks for a YAML file first, then for a XML file.
 The XML file will be used only if the YAML configuration file has not been found.

+The configuration can also be configured using the system's environment variables.
+These variables should respect the following format: `MODULE_NAME__PROPERTY_NAME`.
+Note that these variables will overload the XML/YAML configuration files.

 The default configuration folder and the configuration file name can be configured in the `POWSYBL_HOME/etc/itools.conf`.

 # Modules and properties
 The configuration file contains a list of modules, that can be required or optional.
 Each module contains one or several properties.
 These properties can also be required or optional.
+Names in configuration files are case-sensitive.

 ## Example